-Source: ABS 2017, Customised report, General Social Survey: Summary Results, Australia, 2014 (cat no. 4159.0) Remoteness Area classification is based on the 2011 ASGS.
+Source: ABS 2017, Customised report, General Social Survey: Summary Results, Australia, 2014 (cat. no. 4159.0) Remoteness Area classification is based on the 2011 ASGS.

 Remoteness area estimates exclude very remote areas as the General Social Survey was not conducted in very remote parts of Australia.
-Persons aged 18 years and over.
+This is unlikely to affect national estimates, and will only have a minor effect on aggregate estimates produced for individual states and territories, except the Northern Territory where the population living in very remote areas accounts for around 20% of persons.